 It was designed without windows to maximise display space (with discrete top lighting with blinds) and – almost unique for its date – a humidifying system to protect the works of art.

 The collection that was moved in to the new gallery had developed considerably since its inception.
 The works of the Pre-Raphaelite artists, heavily collected by local patrons, were given generously to both the Walker Art Gallery in Liverpool and the Williamson.

-Watercolours are particularly well represented in the Williamson’s collections.
+Watercolours are particularly well represented in the Williamson’s early collections.
 This was particularly influenced by Dr S.H.
 Nazeby Harrington, Deputy Chairman of the Libraries, Museum & Arts Committee of Birkenhead Borough Council, who collected and wrote about art himself.
-Particularly in the 1920’s and 1930’s a huge number of British watercolours were purchased, to make the collection as comprehensive as possible.
+In the 1920’s and 1930’s a huge number of British watercolours were purchased, to make the collection as comprehensive as possible.
 Efforts were always made to cast the net as wide as possible, to be inclusive rather than exclusive, to show the range and variety of work produced in the medium.

 Less well represented in the collections is the 20th century, as the curators of the time did not feel confident in purchasing modern work.
 However many exhibitions of contemporary art are – and always have been – regularly held in the galleries.

 Nowadays, the Williamson’s specialism lies in artists with local connections.
 Artists who have been prominent on Merseyside – many of whom have been students or teachers in Liverpool or Birkenhead – are well represented.
 We also have strong links with galleries and artists in Wales.
 The Fine Art collection represents these artists well, accompanied by a selection of work by some famous names, which together give a fascinating art-historical overview of the region’s art.